aws/aws-cdk/packages/@aws-cdk/aws-glue/README.md

 ## Job

-A `Job` encapsulates a script that connects to a data source, processes it, and then writes output to a data target.
+A `Job` encapsulates a script that connects to data sources, processes them, and then writes output to a data target.

 There are 3 types of jobs supported by AWS Glue: Spark ETL, Spark Streaming, and Python Shell jobs.